-The District levies an annual assessment which includes an operating and maintenance (O&M) component used to fund the District's general operations (General Fund) and a debt component used solely to service the District's outstanding special assessment bonded debt (Debt Service Fund).
+The District levies an annual assessment for operating and maintenance (O&M) used to fund the District's general operations (General Fund).

 Assessments (non-ad valorem) are generally levied on November 1 of each year, after formal adoption of the District's budget.
 The fiscal year for which annual assessments may be levied begins on October 1, with discounts available for payments through February 28 and become delinquent on April 1.
 If the taxes remain unpaid, tax certificates are then offered for sale to the general public.
 The billing and collection of all assessments are performed for the District by the Tax Collector for Hillsborough County.
 Assessments are recognized as revenue when levied to the extent that they result in current receivables.